phaserjs/editor-example-flappy-chicken-scripts-demo/README.md

     It is generated in the `/dist` folder.

-## Gitpod

-This repository is ready for start coding in Gitpod, a Cloud Development Environment.
-You only need to [click on this link](https://gitpod.io/#https://github.com/PhaserEditor2D/starter-template-webpack) for starting a new workspace.

-This is what Gitpod does:

-- Creates a workspace for this project.
-- Opens VS Code to edit this repo.
-- Installs & updates the dependencies of this repo.
-- Runs the Webpack development server in port `8080`.
-- Runs Phaser Editor 2D Core server in port `1959`.

-In the **Ports** panel in VS Code, it shows the links for opening the game (port `8080`) & the editor (port `1959`).
-It gives you the options of copy the URL, open the URL in a preview panel, or open the URL in a new tab.

 ## Hosting your game on GitHub Pages

 If you are looking for a hosting for you game, GitHub Pages is a very nice and free option.